Skip to main content

 Contraindications

-• Active cancer or history of malignancy (angiogenesis/growth promotion)
+• Active cancer or a history of malignancy (theoretical concern given angiogenesis and growth-promoting activity)

 Compare with Similar Peptides